consensusnetworks/casimir/README.md

 ### Apps

-**If you are on the Consensus Networks team**, make sure your AWS CLI and profile are configured correctly.
-You can override the `AWS_PROFILE` name to be used in the [.env](.env) file, but the profile must have access to the `consensus-networks-dev` account resources.

-**If you are outside of the Consensus Networks team**, make sure to set `USE_SECRETS` to `false` and provide a valid `ETHEREUM_FORK_RPC_URL`.

-Once the environment is configured, you can run the web app with mocked backend services.
+The apps packages provide a vite server, and the accompanying scripts set up the chain networks, backend services, and deployed contracts as needed.

+Run the web app (with accompanying scripts) from the root directory.

 ```zsh
 npm run dev
 ```

-You can also serve the landing (page) app from the root directory.
+Run the landing (page) app from the root directory.

 ```zsh
 npm run dev:landing